 by [through] the armor of righteousness [weapons provided by righteousness]

-Paul changes to a different preposition here from “in” to “through.”
-Now he switches to the means by which his team handled problems in their lives.
+Paul changed to a different preposition here from “in” to “through.”
+Now he switched to the means by which his team handled problems in their lives.

 The “righteousness” here is God’s righteousness.
 “Armor” is military imagery, a weapon to counter attacks in ministry.
 Christians need divine protection from Satan’s weapons of warfare (2 Co 10:3-5; Eph 6:12).
 They need to equip themselves with offensive weapons (Eph 6:14-18).